adamstrawson/resume/README.md

-# Adam Strawson, DevOps Engineer
+# Adam Strawson, Site Reliability Engineer

 This is my CV/Resume.